The stable Adams operations on Hermitian K-theory: lambda -rings

 Using the fact that $\Lambda(R)$ and $\Lambda(S)$ are $\lambda$-rings \cite[Theorem~1.4]{Atiyah-Tall}, we see that all maps are ring morphisms.
 The interior middle square is commutative because $R$ is a $\lambda$-ring, and the right one because $\Lambda(R) \to \Lambda(S)$ is a morphism of pre-$\lambda$-rings.
-Commutativity of each of the three other interior squares follows from the fact that $R\to S$ is a morphism of pre-$\lambda$-rings.
+Commutativity of each of the other three interior squares follows from the fact that $R\to S$ is a morphism of pre-$\lambda$-rings.
 We conclude that the exterior square is a diagram of $R$-algebras.
 To verify its commutativity it thus suffices to observe its effect on $x \in S$, which is done using Lemma~\ref{lem:lambda_dim1}.
 We have proved that $S$ is $\lambda$-ring.
-As observed above $\lambda_t(x^{-1}) = 1 +t x^{-1}$, and the last statement follows from Lemma \ref{lem:product_dim1}. \end{proof}
+The last statement follows from Lemma \ref{lem:product_dim1}. \end{proof}